39 verified secrets

 The real reason Dragster closed: a dislodged flag plate caused a traumatic brain injury

 On August 15, 2021, a small L-shaped metal sensor bracket dislodged from a passing train and struck a woman standing in the queue, causing a traumatic brain injury with medical expenses exceeding $2 million.
-Ohio's investigation found half the securing bolts had loosened despite a prior-night inspection showing "normal working condition."
+Ohio's investigation found half the securing bolts were missing despite a prior-night inspection showing "normal working condition."
 The coaster never reopened as Top Thrill Dragster.

 Main Midway / Top Thrill 2